CameronBrooks11/OpenSCAD-Batch-Export/paper/paper.md

 - **Graphical User Interface (GUI)**: Simplifies usage for non-technical users, while retaining a command-line interface for advanced workflows.
 - **Cross-Platform Compatibility**: Works on systems where OpenSCAD is installed, leveraging its command-line capabilities.

 A command-line interface and an intuitive graphical user interface (GUI) make the tool adaptable for users of varying expertise levels.
+This tool was developed and tested using OpenSCAD 2021.01, the latest stable release at the time of writing .

 # Related Work